The History of not Having History >

 Single-channel video|16:9|HD|Colour|6’36″|Chinese and English subtitle|Stereo

-1994 China signed Sino – British Defense Land Agreement, that Hong Kong government will leave a portion of the waterfront near Central Barrack for construction of new Military Port
+1994 – China signs the Sino-British Defence Land Agreement, stipulating that the Hong Kong government will allocate a portion of the waterfront near Central Barracks for the construction of a new military port.

-2002 The government applies for funding for the Central Reclamation Project in the legislative council, including a budget for construction of People’s Liberation Army (PLA) Military Port; however, mapping of “Military Berth” is not mentioned in the proposal, it only emphasizes that the promenade will be open for public.
+2002 – The government submits a funding request to the Legislative Council for the Central Reclamation Project, including a budget for the construction of a People’s Liberation Army (PLA) military port.
+However, the proposal omits any mention of the “Military Berth,” instead emphasising that the promenade will remain open to the public.

-2008 Central Reclamation Phase III is completed, including a reserved spot for future Military Dock and Waterfront promenade.
+2008 – Central Reclamation Phase III is completed, reserving space for a future military dock and waterfront promenade.

-2011 Tamar Park and Central Waterfront Promenade is completed and open for the public.
+2011 – Tamar Park and the Central Waterfront Promenade are completed and opened to the public.

-2012 In early 2012, The Promenade is marked out as “Leisure Uses” in the 7th Revised Central Harborfront framework plan.
-And later, 4 Military structures are built along the promenade without the permission from Town Planning Board.
+2012 – In early 2012, the promenade is officially designated for “leisure uses” in the 7th Revised Central Harbourfront Framework Plan.
+Later that year, four military structures are constructed along the promenade without approval from the Town Planning Board.

-2013 Town Planning Board holds a series of an open forum for the construction of PLA Military Port, over 20,000 public objection comments are submitted to the board after then.
+2013 – The Town Planning Board holds a series of public forums on the construction of the PLA military port.
+Over 20,000 objections are submitted.

 International Marine Signal Flag